HamzzAR/BankWebProject/README.md

                   **Instructions**

 - Run indexMain.html which will redirect you to index.jsp which is the start page.
+  If it doesn't open, make sure to unblock **popups** for that window
 - to access root account, add a user to **users** table manually with role as **0** and acno as **'[accountType][gender]000'** then you can login to the admin account with those details.